 Choreiform Movement / Dyskinesias

-Carbidopa prescribing information notes: “Carbidopa may potentiate the dopaminergic side effects of levodopa and may cause or exacerbate preexisting dyskinesia.”
+Carbidopa prescribing information notes: “Carbidopa … may cause or exacerbate pre-existing dyskinesia.”

-The following video is a Parkinson’s disease patient with a choreiform movement disorder.
+The following videos are Parkinson’s disease patients with a choreiform movement disorder.
 The commentator wrongly states that L-dopa caused the problem.
-Experience reveals and peer-reviewed literature posted on the National Institute of Health website reveals that carbidopa or benserazide induced vitamin B6 deficiency is the primary cause.
-On an optimal diet, this represents a relative nutritional deficiency of vitamin B6.
+On an optimal diet, this represents a vitamin B6 relative nutritional deficiency.
 It responds in time by stopping the carbidopa or benserazide while continuing the L-dopa and giving adequate amounts of vitamin B6.
-Addressing this vitamin B6 deficiency is not recommended for self-treatment.
-A licensed, trained health care provider needs to provide care.

 With the L-dopa induced dyskinesias stopping carbidopa or benserazide while continuing on L-dopa and given adequate amounts of vitamin B6 will control the problem.